Special Need Dentistry and Orthodontic Services who Require Additional Assistance

 Special Needs Dental Options

-Children or adults that have been diagnosed with ADHD, anxiety disorders, autism, Down syndrome, cleft lip and palate issues or any other behavioral issue still need dental care.
-The staff at Dr. Pan’s office have had the training necessary to adapt their practices to accommodate a patient with special needs.
-It may include enhanced communication, positive reinforcement or special sedation methods to mention a few that at the end build trust with the special needs patient.
-The environment needs to be safe, loving and caring for the entire family.
+Children or adults who have been diagnosed with ADHD, anxiety disorders, autism, Down syndrome, cleft lip and palate issues, or any other behavioral issue still need dental care.
+The staff at Dr. Pan’s office has had the training necessary to adapt their practices to accommodate a patient with special needs.
+It may include enhanced communication, positive reinforcement, or special sedation methods, to mention a few, that, in the end, build trust with the special needs patient.
+The environment needs to be safe, loving, and caring for the entire family.

 Contact Pan Orthodontics